-- Charge only properly rated (such as 12 V) lead-acid (GEL, AGM, Flooded, or lead-calcium) rechargeable batteries because other battery types may explode. - Do not work in the vicinity of lead-acid batteries.
+- Charge only properly rated (such as two 12 V in series for a 24 V battery bank) lead-acid (GEL, AGM, Flooded, or lead-calcium) rechargeable batteries because other battery types may explode. - Do not work in the vicinity of lead-acid batteries.
 Batteries generate explosive gases during normal operation.
 See note #1. - Do not install and/or operate in compartments containing flammable materials or in locations that require ignition-protected equipment.
 See notes #2 and #3.